J. S. Woodsworth: Formation of the CCF

 Nevertheless, Woodsworth was almost alone in his opposition to the war.
-He was the only Member of Parliament to vote against the bill, and his days as a party leader were over.
+He was the only Member of Parliament to vote against the bill, and his days as a party leader were, for all intents and purposes, over.
+Woodsworth was still widely popular and respected enough that no movement to formally remove him ever materialized, and he remained the party's official leader until his death, but fellow MP M.J.
+Coldwell largely assumed Woodsworth's duties as party leader.

 He was re-elected to the House on 26 March 1940, but suffered a stroke in the fall and, over the next 18 months, his health deteriorated.
 He died in Vancouver, British Columbia in early 1942, and his ashes were scattered in the Strait of Georgia.

 Woodsworth's daughter, Grace MacInnis, followed in his footsteps as a CCF politician.

 Woodsworth's legacy

 Woodsworth strongly influenced Canadian social policy, and many of the social concepts he pioneered are represented in contemporary programs such as social assistance, pensions, and medicare, which are deemed to be fundamentally important in Canadian society today.
 While the party for which he was central founder, today called the New Democratic Party, has largely abandoned Woodsworth's vision of a socialist Canada, Woodsworth's memory is still held in great respect within the party as well as across Canada.

 Woodsworth College of the University of Toronto, and J. S. Woodsworth Secondary School in Ottawa, Ontario (closed in 2005), are named after him.
 The 18-storey Woodsworth condominiums in downtown Toronto are named after him.
 Tredway Woodsworth Public School in Scarborough, Toronto is also named after him.
 In Winnipeg a chrome coloured sixteen-story Manitoba provincial office building built in 1973 is named after him, with a sculptured bronze bust honoring revealed in 1974 to honor his 100th birthday.
 The Ontario Woodsworth Memorial Foundation merged with the Douglas-Coldwell Foundation in 1987.

 The Woodsworth home at 60 Maryland Street in Winnipeg, Manitoba, is now the location of the Centre for Christian Studies.
 CCS purchased Woodsworth House from the Woodsworth Historical Society in 1998, with a commitment to keep the Woodsworth name and to continue to display photographs of Woodsworth and reminders of his commitment to the social gospel and social justice.

 In 2004, a CBC contest rated Woodsworth as the 100th Greatest Canadian of all time.

 In October 2010, the town of Gibsons, British Columbia announced that it would be naming a street in a new subdivision after Woodsworth.
 Woodsworth lived in Gibsons for a short time, beginning in 1917.
 A Woodsworth street exists in Burnaby, but not in Gibsons.